 See a Complimentary 36-page Preview, Here

 - 8. Plan my day by listing only SIX things that I vow WILL get done that day.
-(Making a list of more, usually only overwhelms---which is not our goal during TnT...)
+(Making a list of more, usually only overwhelms---which is not our goal during TNT...)
 I call this my Daily List of Six.
-(More about this in this podcast.)
+(More about the List of Six in this podcast.)

 - 9. Make specific lists of the positive aspects of different people in my life.
 (Like: my husband, my friends, my clients, my partners, my colleagues and more...)